SwamiKannan/Wiki-3-End-to-end-automation---Wikiscrapes/README.md

     |->page_names.txt - A text file containing the list of pages that have been populated<br>
     |->page_links.txt - A text file containing the list of page **urls** that have been populated<br>
     |->done_links.txt - A text file containing the list of categories that have been identified **and traversed**.
 This is a reference only if we want to restart the session with the same parent Category.<br>

+#### Note 5: There may be two types of error that may occur:
+1. "Wikipedia overloaded with our request for pages.
+Pausing requests..." - This occurs because the rate at which we request Wikipedia pages may be higher than the rate at which Wikipedia agrees to deliver pages (XML files).
+Hence, we pause the requests to ease the load on Wikipedia.